Raktham – The Blood

-Raktham - The Blood is a 2019 Indian Telugu language naxal propaganda political thriller film, written, and directed by Rajesh Touchriver, starring Maganti Banarjee, Madhu Shalini, and Sanju Sivaram in pivotal roles.
+Raktham – The Blood is a 2019 Indian Telugu language political thriller film, written, and directed by Rajesh Touchriver, starring Maganti Banarjee, Madhu Shalini, and Sanju Sivaram in pivotal roles.
 Upon release, the film was featured at the All Lights India International Film Festival.

 Premise

-Raktham is inspired by Albert Camus’s 1949 Play, The Just Assassins.
+Raktham is inspired by Albert Camus's 1949 Play, The Just Assassins.
 Raktham explores Indian guerrillas, and Naxalite–Maoist insurgency in the interiors of Andhra Pradesh and Telangana.